Slevinski/slevinski.github.io/README.md

 SignWriting 2010 Fonts
 --------------------------
-Github repo: [signwriting\_2010\_fonts][29], currently version 0.9
+Github repo: [signwriting\_2010\_fonts][29], currently version 0.9.1

 SignWriting 2010 is a typeface for written sign languages which makes the entire [International SignWriting Alphabet 2010 symbol set][19] available in a TrueType font with OpenType features.

-The SignWriting 2010 Fonts are fully functional but not production ready.
+The SignWriting 2010 Fonts are fully functional and nearly production ready.
+The image quality has been perfected for the TrueType fonts, but positioning, alignment, and margin issues still need to be tweaked.

-There are several issues with sizing and alignment for the various glyphs.
-The font settings and the individual glyph settings can be adjusted in the SignWriting 2010 Tools project and the fonts can quickly be recreated.

-There are a few issues regarding the image quality.
-Overall, the TrueType quality is very close to the SVG, but there are obvious differences when the images are zoomed.
-There are a handful of symbols that need to be adjusted by hand because the SVG import failed to produce a legible glyph.
-These issues will be resolved before the 1.0 release.
+The various settings of the TrueType fonts can be customized with the [SignWriting 2010 Tools][30] project.

-### Public TrueType Fonts
+### TrueType Font Downloads
-> Reserved Font Name: SignWriting 2010
+> Reserved Font Name: [SignWriting 2010][57] with [log report][58]
 Reserved Font Name: [SignWriting 2010 Filling][1] with [log report][2]
-Reserved Font Name: SignWriting 2010 Mono
-Reserved Font Name: [SignWriting 2010 Mono Filling][3] with [log report][4]

-### Development Fonts
-> Reserved Font Name: [SignWriting 2010 Unified][5] with [log report][6]
-Reserved Font Name: [SignWriting 2010 Line][7] with [log report][8]
-Reserved Font Name: SignWriting 2010 Other
-Reserved Font Name: [SignWriting 2010 Mono Unified][9] with [log report][10]
-Reserved Font Name: [SignWriting 2010 Mono Line][11] with [log report][12]
-Reserved Font Name: SignWriting 2010 Other

 ### License
 The SignWriting 2010 Fonts are free and open source, released under [SIL Open Font License][24], version 1.1.

+This Font Software is Copyright (c) 1974-2014
+Center For Sutton Movement Writing, Inc.

 Original symbol design by Valerie Sutton.
 Symbol image refinement in SVG by Adam Frost.